MihaelaVacarus/MS1-You-Plant-It/README.md

 5. [Google Fonts](https://fonts.google.com/):
     - Google font Montserrat was chosen for the website and imported to the stylesheet.
 6. [Font Awesome](https://fontawesome.com/):
-    - Font Awesome was used throughout the pages to illustrate and complement content, as well as improve UX.
+    - Font Awesome was used throughout the pages to illustrate and complement the content, as well as improve UX.
 7. [JavaScript](https://www.javascript.com/):
     - Specific JS components provided by Bootstrap scripts were included so the elements used were responsive.
 8. [Git](https://git-scm.com/):